CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/xml/convert-xml/convert-structure-to-xml-block.md

 ### Basic Data Types within Attribute Keys

 Attribute keys may only have [Basic Data Types][] as shown in the example below.
-An [XmlSerializationException][] will be thrown if [Complex Data Type][Complex Data Types] is used as an attribute key.
+An [XmlSerializationException][] will be thrown if a [Complex Data Type][Complex Data Types] is used as an attribute key.

 ``` json
 {